swiftlang/swift-evolution/proposals/0215-arithmetic-protocol.md

 We keep `Numeric`'s behavior and requirements intact, and introduce a new protocol to take ownership of `Numeric`'s arithmetic operators. `Numeric` will refine this new protocol.
+The new protocol will roughly correspond to the mathematical notion of [rng](https://en.wikipedia.org/wiki/Rng_(algebra)), i.e. ring without unity.
 This idea comes from [Steve Canon's response](https://forums.swift.org/t/should-numeric-not-refine-expressiblebyintegerliteral/15106/6?u=rxwei) on an earlier thread about this issue.

-The new protocol will roughly correspond to the mathematical notion of [rng](https://en.wikipedia.org/wiki/Rng_(algebra)), i.e. ring without unity.
+Vector protocols or types will then conform to `Arithmetic`, sharing arithmetic operators with scalar types without being prone to type-checking ambiguity.

 ## Detailed design